Home / Travel Insurance / Articles / Passport / How Police Verification for Passport is Done in India

 As part of the passport application procedure, you will have to clear your passport’s police verification.
 In this process, the police will visit the residential address in the passport application, check the information given, and process the same with approval.
 The police are key decision-makers in establishing your address and identity in order to approve or reject your passport application.
 Make sure you file your passport application documentation correctly and adhere to all the rules and regulations to receive your passport fast and in a seamless manner.

-As part of the passport application process, you will need to clear the police verification procedure.
-Police verification for passports in India is done in person.
-A police officer will visit the address you provided in your passport application form.
+Police verification for a passport means a physical visit by police to the applicant's permanent or current address.
 The police will check the address against your application, and your registered police station will send an approval notification to your passport office.
 After police verification and approval, your passport will be issued, and you can travel with ease!

 There are three stages in the police passport verification process, which are: